-What is flushing?
+What is water flushing?

-Flushing is a method undertaken to prevent the build-up of conditions favourable to the growth of Legionella and other bacteria within hot and cold water systems.
+Water flushing is a method undertaken to prevent the build-up of conditions favourable to the growth of Legionella and other bacteria within hot and cold water systems.
 It does this by:

 - Introducing fresh cold water containing residual disinfectant